auth0/docs/articles/connections/passwordless/guides/implement-passwordless.md

 1. [Set up the passwordless connection](#set-up-the-passwordless-connection): Set up the passwordless connection with which users can authenticate.

-2. [Configure the Login Screen](#configure-the-login-screen): Configure your login screen to work with passwordless.
+2. [Configure the login page](#configure-the-login-screen): Configure your login page to work with passwordless.

 3. [Configure your application](#configure-your-application): Configure your application to call the login page.